Robert Powell: Career

 On 29 October 2001, a state-of-the-art theatre named after him was opened at the University of Salford.
 He became a patron of 24:7 Theatre Festival in 2004, and continues to operate in this capacity.
 In early 2005 he became a regular in the UK TV medical drama, Holby City, where he remained for six years before departing to return to theatre.
 In 2005, Powell began appearing in the BBC soap opera Holby City as a hospital administrator.
 He said that regular employment in the series helped him make up financial losses caused by the failure of the pension fund he held with The Equitable Life Assurance Society.
 On 9 February 2008, he performed as narrator in Prokofiev's Peter and the Wolf with the Huddersfield Philharmonic Orchestra with conductor Natalia Luis-Bassa in the North of England.
 In 2008–09, Powell was series announcer (19 episodes) on BBC4's The Book Quiz.

 In September 2015, Powell starred as the title role in the Almeida Theatre production of Mike Bartlett's future history play King Charles III which opened at the Birmingham Repertory Theatre before touring the UK, followed by a season at the Sydney Theatre Company.

 On Easter Sunday 1 April 2018, Powell appeared in a Smithsonian Channel Documentary Series based on his portrayal of the Franco Zeffirelli mini-series Jesus of Nazareth titled, The Real Jesus of Nazareth, narrated by Judd Hirsch.
 Based in Israel, it covered the life of Jesus juxtaposed with segments of the television series in which Powell starred in 1977.
 The characters who appeared in the series are also discussed and their historical significance uncovered.
 The series covered 4 segments, each one hour in length dealing with historical elements of the story along with Powell interviewing biblical historians such as Helen Bond and Candida Moss.
 The 1977 series starring Powell differed in at least two scenes from the Gospel's historical account: in the film, the Virgin Mary is shown without the angel of the Annunciation and Jesus carries only the horizontal branch of the Holy Cross to Calvary.

 Personal life

-Powell met his future wife, the Pan's People dancer Barbara "Babs" Lord, backstage at the BBC.
-On 29 August 1975, shortly before he was due to start filming for Jesus of Nazareth on location in Tunisia, the couple were married.
-On 23 November 1977, they had their son, Barney, followed in 1979 by a daughter, Kate.
+Powell met his future wife, Pan's People dancer Barbara "Babs" Lord, backstage at the BBC.
+On 29 August 1975, shortly before he was due to start filming Jesus of Nazareth on location in Tunisia, the couple were married.
+On 23 November 1977 they had their son, followed in 1979 by a daughter.

 The couple later took up sailing as a pastime.
 Babs Lord participated in the BT Global Yacht Challenge and the Polar race.
 Both took part, in different yachts, in a round-the-world race in 2000, though Powell himself was present for only one leg of the race.

 Powell was a founder member of the Social Democratic Party in 1981, and campaigned alongside Barry Norman on behalf of the party's first leader, Roy Jenkins.